-Making homemade pumpkin puree is as simple as roasting, scooping, and blending a fresh pumpkin into a puree.
-You’re going to love its bright color, smooth texture and easy preparation!
+Pumpkin puree is perfect for making all sorts of tasty pumpkin treats!
+Making Homemade Pumpkin Puree is as easy as roasting, scooping, and blending a fresh pumpkin.
+You’ll love its bright color, smooth texture and easy preparation!

 - 6–10 pounds of fresh pumpkin (one smaller medium or two small pumpkins)

 - Prepare your pumpkins by washing the outside under running water.
 This helps to make sure you don’t get any dirt or other derbis in your homemade pumpkin puree.